BREXIT – Impact for Marketing Authorisation Holders and for Agencies

 Impact on substances of human origin (Blood and Tissues/Cells)

-Unless otherwise agreed between the member states, the EU rules in the field of substances of human origin will no longer apply to the UK from 1 November 2019.
-From that date, any exchange of blood and blood components, tissues and cells, (and organs), between the member states and the UK will be considered as import/export from/to a third country.
+If no agreement is reached between UK and the member states after the end of the transition period, any exchange of blood and blood components, tissues and cells, (and organs), between the member states and the UK will be considered as import/export from/to a third country.

 For further information and updates please refer to European Commission.

 Impact on GMP inspections of centrally authorized medicinal products